Alyilyas/volcanic-tsunami-detection/README.md

 2.  **Online setting (system validation - Fig. 11):** This stage represents the real-time application and its validation.
 It takes a new data stream (like the 2018 flank collapse), compares its FFT magnitude to the threshold (T1), and raises an alarm if exceeded.

 The code in this repository is designed to reproduce these key figures.
-The **"Methodology"** section explains the "Parameter Determination" steps, and the **"How to reproduce manuscript figures"** section explains how to run the scripts to generate all figures.
+The **"Methodology"** section explains the "Parameter determination" steps, and the **"How to reproduce manuscript figures"** section explains how to run the scripts to generate all figures.

 ---